Isn’t hindsight wonderful? Often when things go pear shaped in business people look back and see that there had been warning signs.

 Small and medium sized businesses are very different to larger ones – here are a few examples:

 - Less formal procedures.
-There is a cost/benefit trade off.
-When directors are seen as being close to the detail, cost can win out at the expense more robust checks and balances.
+There is a cost/benefit trade off with cost often winning out at the expense of robust checks and balances.

 - Less segregation of job responsibilities, which increases the risk of fraud.